neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab03-2-canvas-app.md

----
-lab:
-    title: 'Lab 03.2: Canvas app'
-    module: 'Module 03: Create a canvas app'
----

-> [!NOTE]
-> Effective November 2020:
-> - Common Data Service has been renamed to Microsoft Dataverse.
-[Learn more](https://aka.ms/PAuAppBlog)
-> - Some terminology in Microsoft Dataverse has been updated.
-For example, *entity* is now *table* and *field* is now *column*.
-[Learn more](https://go.microsoft.com/fwlink/?linkid=2147247)
->

 # Lab 03.2: Canvas app

 In this module you will design and build a canvas app for the company employees to submit problem reports.